truj1ll0/mkdocs-help-center/docs/embedded-studio/troubleshooting-embedded-campaigns.md

 3. Choose **Install**
 4. Under **Safelisted domains**, add the URL of each site where you plan to display the form
 5. Select **Update** in the header to push through the changes

+## Trouble linking a donate button

+If your website builder doesn’t let you link to a parameter, you can add the parameter to your site’s URL instead.

+For example, www.example.com?campaign=12345.